 Choosing the best cooling dog bed isn’t always easy, as there are lots of options on the market.
 It’s important to understand why they work, the types that are available, and the features you should look for before buying.

-You don't need a deep understanding of thermodynamics to buy a cooling bed, but it helps to know why they work.
+You don’t need a deep understanding of thermodynamics to buy a cooling bed for dogs, but it helps to know why they work.

 When two objects are placed in contact, heat flows from hot to cold until the two objects are at the same temperature.
 The speed of heat conduction (i.e. how quickly your dog cools down), depends on the difference in temperature, size of contact area and the materials they are made from.